nvim-telekasten/telekasten.nvim/README.md

 #### Highlights:

-- Find notes by name, daily and weekly notes by date
+- Find notes by name, #tag, and daily, weekly notes by date
 - search within all notes
 - place and follow links to your notes or create new ones, with templates
 - current daily and weekly notes are (optionally) created if not present when searching for dailies or weeklies